HDMS Peder Skram (F352): Construction and career

 On 11 June 1980, along with a minelayer Falster, by aggressive manoeuvring, drove off Polish command landing ship ORP Grunwald, reconnoitering the Danish coast near Hesselø island.

 1982 Harpoon missile incident

 In 1982 Peder Skram was involved in the accidental launch of a Harpoon missile, which inflicted no bodily harm.

+Decommissioning and Museum Ship

 Peder Skram was decommissioned in 1990, internal installations were auctioned off as scrap two years later.
 In the mid-1990s it was decided to restore her as a museum ship.

 Peder Skram is today operated as a museum ship on a volunteer basis.
 It is open to visitors every day from 11am to 5pm in the school summer and autumn vacations and in all weekends in June and August.